miikaah/musa/README.md

 ### V1

+- fix: Disable "Run initial scan" button when scan is running
+- feat: Use filename if no metadata
 - refactor: Toaster as the animate action is no longer needed
 - refactor: Move initial file system scan off of main thread as it lags during startup on Windows